globalfoodbook/mailchimp-foodcook-subscribe/README.md

 * Adjust tracking distance from top

 ### 1.30
-* Cosmetic changes to subscrption form
+* Cosmetic changes to subscription form

 ### 1.40
 * After close set scroll status to false.
 * Refactor to use screen width to determine the left position of the modal box
 * Define and implement LayoutManager
-* Cosmetic changes to subscrption form
+* Cosmetic changes to subscription form

+### 1.50
+* Bump wordpress compatible version

 ## Notes to developers